null1024-ws/fuzzing_benchmark/baseline/Titan/README.md

 ```
 Once fetched, you can start fuzzing with different benchmarks.

-- For the [Magma Benchmark](https://github.com/HexHive/magma), refer to the `README` file in the [Titan](https://github.com/5hadowblad3/Titan) repository for detailed instructions.
+- For the Magma benchmark, refer to the `README` file in the [Titan](https://github.com/5hadowblad3/Titan) repository for detailed instructions.

-- For [Unibench](https://github.com/unifuzz/unibench), first run the setup script to fetch the required projects and seeds with:
+- For Unibench, first run the setup script to fetch the required projects and seeds with:
 ```shell
 ./scripts/set_unibench.sh (optionally, create a dedicated directory and copy all the scripts there before running).
 ```